gdassori/btc-bargain/README.md

 - Alice received onchain unspents, and want to send Bitcoins to Bob.
 To do so Alice establish a connection with MWPC, with which she previously established a wallet.
 - MWPC, that keeps track of Alice's UTXO, asks her to sign with SIGHASHNONE|AOP a set of inputs able to cover the amount she wish to send (let's keep the fee out for now).
 No onchain transaction happens.
 - MWPC collect the signature and the amount Alice wants to send to Bob, and store this data into a database for and undefined amount of time.
+At this point MWPC will refuse to cooperate in doublespending those inputs, and both the sender and the receiver must trust MWPC.
+But since they already established an n-o-m scheme with it, the trust is assumed.
 - Bob is instantly credited of the amount sent by Alice.
 There's still no onchain transaction or TXID, just an IOU from MWPC to Bob.
 - Then, Bob want to send the whole amount he received, to Carol.
 - At this point nothing happens.
 The input Alice previously signed will be assigned to Carol.
 The NONE|AOP signature is loosy enough to be still valid.
 Also, no transaction happens onchain, just MWPC keeps withdraw the IOU from Bob and establish a new one with Carol.